 Very often the harasser is a superior who wields control over the reporting employee’s prospects for promotion, the status of her progress at work and the most convenient weapon in the arsenal of such harassers is raising “performance issues” against the complainant or giving her negative feedback during appraisals.

 Similarly, a retaliating employer can threaten the complainant’s job prospects in another company by giving the prospective employer an adverse report on her competence, credentials and even moral conduct.

-Maintain a record of phone calls, web chats, SMS/MMS, emails or any other communication that will help to establish the factum of harassment.
-Put down your grievance(s) in writing or in an electronic form and report it to Human Resources Department.
+Maintain a record of phone calls, webchats, SMS/MMS, emails or any other communication that will help to establish the factum of harassment.
+Put down your grievance(s) in writing or in an electronic form and report it to the Human Resources Department.

-If your employer retaliates against you, you may seek the assistance of an NGO or write in to the Ministry of Corporate Affairs or the Ministry of Women and Child Development or even directly approach the police where the offence is of a criminal nature such as stalking, molestation, assault or demand for sexual favors.
+If your employer retaliates against you, you may seek the assistance of an NGO or write into the Ministry of Corporate Affairs or the Ministry of Women and Child Development or even directly approach the police where the offence is of a criminal nature such as stalking, molestation, assault or demand for sexual favours.

 What are the steps that a woman should take to ensure that her complaint is taken seriously?